-The built-in Splunk Alerts trigger initiates flows when it receives a request from Splunk, either from the xMatters Actionable Alerts app or from a generic alert webhook.
+The built-in Splunk Alerts trigger initiates a flow when it receives a signal from Splunk, either from the xMatters Actionable Alerts app or from a generic Splunk webhook.

 After you add the trigger to a flow canvas, copy the trigger URL then head over to Splunk and configure the xMatters Actionable Alerts app or a generic webhook to use the URL.

 To use the xMatters Actionable Alerts app, you need to have it installed in your Splunk instance — you can find our instructions here.

 - Go to the Triggers panel in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).